Horizen23/health-plaza-test-02-react/README.md

 ### Prerequisites

-List any software or tools that need to be installed before setting up your project.
-For example:
+List any software or tools that need to be installed before setting:
 - Node.js  v19.5.0
 - Expo CLI